Watching the Tree Grow

 Between large fragments created occasionally by asteroid strikes, and cosmic particles scraping atmospheric dust on a continual basis, Earth may itself be responsible for a panspermia of the entire galaxy, and could have reached different targets with material from various geological time periods in Earth’s life.
 Hundreds of millions of years after any interplanetary specimen successful hosted on other hospitable celestial bodies, the local biosphere could be as profound and radical as Earth.

-The web of life may be vastly more complex than we understand it today.
+The web of life is vastly more complex than we understand it today.

 Sizing Up Species